 The South-East Asia Center (SEAC) is a community-based, educational and social service organization building bridges of understanding and cooperation amongst peoples of Old and New World cultures.

-SEAC’s more than 40 to 50 staff and some 100 volunteers provide cultural, emotional, and educational aid and social services to over 8,000 of the needy each year.
+SEAC’s roughly 50 staff and some 100 volunteers provide cultural, emotional, and educational aid and social services to thousands of individuals each year.